-UAVs are emerging as a more flexible and reliable option for relaying networks due to their capability to dynamically allot positions to enhance network coverage, improving reliability and QoS \cite{ref35,ref36}.
-UAVs acting as relay nodes typically carry a payload that includes transceivers, antennas to transmit and receive signals and an on-board signal processing module.
-UAV based relays offer several advantages as compared to traditional networks such as acting as a critical node in non-traditional network setup where deployment of fixed network infrastructure is not possible due to disaster or terrain challenges.
-UAVs due to their capability to hover and maintain an elevated position increases the probability of LoS for air-to-ground (A2G) and air-to-air (A2A) communications which reduces path loss and propagation challenges like shadowing \cite{ref36,ref37,ref38}.
-Regardless of these advantages, UAV based relays face various challenges that include limitations to endurance due to constraints on Maximum Take-Off Mass (MTOM) which restricts power source and payload carrying capacity, trajectory planning limitations, varying conditions of A2G channel that are influenced by Doppler effect, mobility and environmental conditions (weather, terrain dynamics) \cite{ref39,ref40}.
+UAVs are emerging as a more flexible and reliable option for relaying in networks due to their ability to dynamically position themselves to improve network coverage, reliability, and QoS \cite{ref35,ref36}.
+UAVs acting as relay nodes typically carry a payload that includes transceivers, antennas to transmit and receive signals, and an on-board signal processing module.
+UAV based relays offer several advantages as compared to traditional networks, such as acting as a critical node in non-traditional network setups where deployment of fixed network infrastructure is not possible due to disaster or terrain challenges.
+UAVs, due to their ability to hover and maintain an elevated position, increase the probability of LoS for air-to-ground (A2G) and air-to-air (A2A) communications, which reduces the path loss and propagation challenges like shadowing \cite{ref36,ref37,ref38}.
+Despite these advantages, UAV based relays face various challenges that include limitations in endurance due to constraints on Maximum Take-Off Mass (MTOM), which restricts power source and payload carrying capacity, trajectory planning limitations, varying conditions of A2G channel that are influenced by Doppler effect, mobility, and environmental conditions (weather, terrain dynamics) \cite{ref39,ref40}.
 These constraints directly impact relay design choices, influencing the suitability of AF versus DF strategies and necessitating careful trade-offs between performance, energy efficiency, and computational complexity in UAV-assisted relaying networks.

-Authors in \cite{ref41} discuss UAV as an AF relay for terrestrial networks based on Friis Transmission equation as shown in \ref{eq:1}.
+The authors of \cite{ref41} discuss UAV as an AF relay for terrestrial networks based on the Friis transmission equation given in (\ref{eq:1}):

 where: \begin{itemize} \item $P_r$ [dB] is the received power at the receiver; \item $P_t$ [dB] is the transmitted power from the source; \item $G_t$ [dB] is the transmitting antenna gain; \item $G_r$ [dB] is the receiving antenna gain; \item $d$ is the distance between the transmitter and receiver (in meters); \item $f$ is the carrier frequency of the transmitted signal (in Hz); \item $c$ is the speed of light in vacuum ($3 \times 10^8$ m/s). \end{itemize}